drows1/odin-recipes/README.md

 This project is going to showcase my HTML knowledge acquired from OTP.
 The goal is to created a basic website with recipes.

-Without further ado, let's some html elements and attributes into practice.
+Without further ado, let's put some HTML elements and attributes into practice.